shouravhasanshurjo8201/shouravhasanshurjo8201/README.md

 ## 💫 About Me

-I am a results-driven **Full Stack Web Developer** from Jamalpur, Bangladesh, dedicated to building modern, high-performance web applications.
+I am a results-driven **Full-Stack Web Developer** from Jamalpur, Bangladesh, dedicated to engineering modern, high-performance web applications.
+I thrive at the intersection of clean, scalable code and functional, user-centric design.

-💡 **My Expertise:** I specialize in the **MERN Stack** and am currently scaling my skills with **Next.js** to build production-ready, SEO-optimized platforms.
+💡 **My Expertise:** I specialize in the **MERN Stack** and am currently scaling my skills with **Next.js (App Router)** and **Advanced Backend Architectures** to build production-ready, SEO-optimized platforms.

-🚀 **My Goal:** To bridge the gap between clean, user-centric design and robust backend architecture.
+🚀 **My Goal:** To bridge the gap between clean UI/UX and robust server-side logic, contributing to innovative tech solutions that solve practical, global problems.

 ---

-## 🧠 Tech Stack & Skills
+## 🧠 Tech Stack & Expertise

 ### 🎨 Frontend & Design
 <p align="left">